 I want to travel outside the UK again

 You do not need a BRP to leave the UK, but you will need a BRP or a replacement single entry visa to return.

 Once you have returned to the UK, if you submit a BRP(RC) application and then need to travel urgently, you must either:

-- withdraw the application and make a new one at a Premium Service Centre, or
+- withdraw the application and make a new one at a Super Priority application, or

 - leave the UK and apply for a Replacement single entry visa at a Visa Application Centre while you are overseas